Wednesday, April 6, 2011

 This will put my cursor in and out of insert/overwrite mode.
 Hopefully it works for you.
 If it doesn't work for you and you have a better version please post a comment.

 Update: Today I finally figured out the key combination that makes me enter into Overwrite mode: Fn.
 So if you press Fn again it brings you out of it.
-Apparently the scan code for the Fn key and the Insert key are quite similar in some cases.
+Apparently the scan code for the Fn key and the Insert key are quite similar in some cases but not all, very ood.

 Sean said...